 I like to make them at halloween because, with some orange icing, they’re a halloween treat that doesn’t involve candy corn.
 I’ve made them all year, actually, even cutting them into rounds to make the PERFECT ice cream sandwich cookies.

 Makes about 3-4 dozen

 1 c. sugar

 1/2 c. vegetable or other mild oil

 1 large egg

 1 tsp. light corn syrup

 1 1/2 c. powdered sugar, or more as needed

-11. For icing, combine water and meringue/egg whites in a large bowl with a fork.
-Add milk and vanilla and mix.
-Add powdered sugar and stir until combined.
+11. In a mixing bowl, whisk egg white and corn syrup.
+Add powdered sugar and whisk until smooth (alternately use a mixer).
 Dough should be stiffer than you think.
 It needs to be thin enough to squeeze through the tip of a bag but thick enough not to spread all over your cookie.
 Add water or powdered sugar to achieve the right consistency.